lenkan/rx-workshop/README.md

 Tested with `Chromium 47.0.2526.73 Ubuntu 15.10 (64-bit)`.

 In order to start the UI, open [ws-ui/index.html](ws-ui/index.html) (locally) in Chrome (or another browser if you dare :) ).
 The UI will try to establish a connection to a backend periodically.
+The connection light will turn green when it has established the connection.
  It assumes the address `ws://localhost:4739`.
 Check the console for errors (Ctrl+Shift+J in Chrome).

 ####Starting the .NET Backend
 Open solution in Visual Studio 2015.
 Press play.